-All directors, including the Chairman of the ARC and NRC are present at all general meetings to address questions at general meetings.
+All directors, including the Chairperson of the ARC and the Chairman of the NRC are present at all general meetings to address questions at general meetings.
 External auditors are also present to assist the directors in addressing any queries by Shareholders.